iklein99/homebridge-smartthings/README.md

 This is a smartthings plugin for Homebridge.
 This requires no access to the legacy smartthings app, and doesn't require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.5.20
+* Fixed discovery of devices issue where some fans were set up as lights
 ## Fixed in version 1.5.19
 * Handle multi component devices that don't have a "main" component supported by plugin
 ## Fixed in version 1.5.17